leonex16/learning-aws-es/src/en/1_elastic_beanstalk.md

 1. Deploys the new app version to all instances at the same time
 2. Takes all instances **out of service** while the deployment processes
-3. Servers become available againt
+3. Servers become available again

 The <span class="text-green">**fastest**</span> method but also the most <span class="text-red">**dangerous**</span>